- Mealtime bolus insulin can cause low blood sugar if you take too much, eat too little, or don’t time the insulin delivery appropriately.

 - fruit juice

 Your symptoms should improve within 15 minutes of eating.
 If they don’t, or if a test shows your levels are still low, repeat the steps above until your blood sugar level is above 70 mg/dL.
 If your symptoms still don’t improve after three treatments, seek medical help immediately.
 Also, be sure to eat a meal after treating a low blood sugar reaction.

 More severe symptoms of hypoglycemia, sometimes referred to as diabetic shock or insulin shock, include:

 - concentration problems

 If a person becomes unconscious due to too much insulin, call 911.
 All people on insulin should have glucagon available.
-Family members or emergency personnel will typically need to inject glucagon, which counteracts the effects of insulin.
+It counteracts the effects of insulin.
+Family members or emergency personnel will typically need to inject it.

 In a 2009 study, researchers acknowledged that people with diabetes are at an increased risk of depression and suicide.
 Sometimes, a person who is depressed or suffering from mental illness may take an insulin overdose on purpose.

-Whether it’s done by accident or intentionally, insulin overdose can be an extremely dangerous situation.
-Though some instances of high insulin and low blood sugar can be fixed with a little sugar, serious symptoms should be treated as an emergency.
+Whether it’s accidental or intentional, insulin overdose can be an extremely dangerous situation.
+Some instances of high insulin and low blood sugar can be fixed with a little sugar.
+Serious symptoms and hypoglycemia that does not respond to treatment should be treated as emergencies.

-If you are with someone who is experiencing severe symptoms, take action right away.
+If you are with someone having severe symptoms, take action right away.
 Call 911 and administer glucagon if you have it available.